Skip to content

 The Mental Health Foundation have provided recommendations from the research and focus groups, with the Young Leaders focus group advising they want to see a number of actions.
 The one’s selected below are relevant to education services:

-- Making a mental health and wellbeing policy a statutory requirement for all schools in England: the youth leaders identified schools as an important place of safety with a key role in promoting and protecting their mental health and removing loneliness.
-They felt each school should have a specific Mental Health and Wellbeing policy, with measures to tackle loneliness contained within this.
+• Making a mental health and wellbeing policy a statutory requirement for all schools in England: the Youth Leaders identified schools as an important place of safety with a key role in promoting and protecting their mental health and removing loneliness.
+They believe each school should have a specific Mental Health and Wellbeing policy, with measures to tackle loneliness contained within this.

 Moving Forward

-Loneliness existed prior to Covid-19 and these feelings have been experienced by most age groups during the pandemic at different points.
-However, it is clear that the global pandemic has exacerbated loneliness for children and young people.
-As we try and cultivate some hope that life will return back to a level of normality soon, particularly with the vaccine programme continuing in the country and schools welcoming more pupils back in through the door, we have a real opportunity to tackle this issue and the wider issues connected with the mental health and wellbeing of young people throughout this pandemic.
+Loneliness existed prior to Covid-19.
+However, the global pandemic has exacerbated loneliness for children and young people.
+We have a real opportunity to tackle this issue and the wider issues connected with the mental health and wellbeing of children and young people.

 Search